zachvalenta/jvns.ca/content/post/2018-09-30-some-possible-career-goals.markdown

 found it helpful to write, and maybe you will find it helpful too!
 Statements about what kinds of goals you _should_ have are absent from this post -- this is a mostly unadorned list :)

-I've separated them into some rough categories, though there's definitely overlap.
+I've separated them into some very rough categories.
+Also I feel like there's a lot missing from this list still, and I'd be happy to hear what's missing [on twitter](https://twitter.com/b0rk/status/1046626447379509250).

 ### technical goals